 2. The MC service server forwards the contents of the non-3GPP security message request to the IWF.

-3. The IWF acknowledges with a non-3GPP security message response to the MC service server.
+3. The IWF can respond with a non-3GPP security message request to the MC service server.
+How the IWF decides whether to respond is outside the scope of the present document.

-4. The MC service server acknowledges with a non-3GPP security message response to the MC service client.
+4. The MC service server forwards the contents of the non-3GPP security message request to the MC service client.